L-citrulline is a type of nonessential amino acid that's made in the gut from two other amino acids, arginine and glutamine.

 The casaba-type melon was found to a top source of citrulline, according to a March 2019 study in the Journal of Horticulturae.
 This type of melon belongs to a group that also includes honeydew, and may have similar nutritional benefits including providing fiber and small amounts of many vitamins and minerals, all with minimal calories and no fat, per the University of Florida.

 Cucumbers have citrulline because they're part of the same family as watermelon, called Cucurbitaceae.
-Like watermelon, cucumbers are very hydrating and contain 97 percent water.
+Like watermelon, cucumbers are very hydrating and have 97 percent water.

 In addition to being sweet and juicy, cantaloupe is a good source of the mineral potassium, providing 10 percent of the daily value in 1 cup.
 Because potassium is also great for supporting blood pressure, the citrulline and potassium in cantaloupe may offer even greater heart-health benefits, according to the American Heart Association.